Skip to main content...

 Users who had been using the original Pi-Star software, had the ability to use “DMR Direct Mode”.
 This means, that the user could select a single DMR Master server from a drop-down in the main Configuration Page, and that was added directly to an MMDVMHost connection.
 Ergo, that is the one-and-only DMR connection that would work on a hotspot.

-At some point in 2021, I moved WPSD away from the legacy DMR Direct mode paradigm, and the DMR Master selection in the config now presents three choices:
+At some point in 2021, I moved WPSD away from the legacy DMR Direct mode paradigm, and there is no more “Single Master” DMR selection any longer.
+Instead, the user is presented with myriad “out-of-the-box” DMR Network selections, each with their own selectable servers (“masters”).

-Rationale for removing the huge drop-down selection list for s single DMR Master, and favoring DMRGateway
+Rationale for removing the huge drop-down selection list for a single DMR Master, and favoring DMRGateway

 Because to me it’s the legacy way; DMRGateway and its support for multiple networks and its flexibility, is a better option (for me) and is the new paradigm (all other digital modes also use G4KLX’s excellent gateways).
 I never used DMR Direct Mode once DMRGateway was released, honestly.